Homepage of Daniel S. Wilkerson

 I think that 'innovation' is a four-letter word in the industry.
 It should never be used in polite company. ...
 It was Edison who said '1% inspiration, 99% perspiration'.
 That may have been true a hundred years ago.
 These days it's '0.01% inspiration, 99.99% perspiration', and the inspiration is the easy part.
 As a project manager, I have never had trouble finding people with crazy ideas.
 I have trouble finding people who can execute. ...
 So no, I don't think people need more innovation.
 I'd rather see more people sell their product on some plain old-fashioned 'being good'. -- Linus Torvalds

-I am proud of this paper as it is a simple solution to a practical problem; it also demonstrates the elegance and wide applicability of power-laws and has a neat use of trigonometry.
+Trend Profiler: I am proud of this paper as it is a simple solution to a practical problem; it also demonstrates the elegance and wide applicability of power-laws and has a neat use of trigonometry.
 Alex Aiken proposed the problem of empirically determining the time complexity of a program, which, just as with the Winnowing problem below, is so simple that I was sure if it were possible at all someone would have done it already; yet he was right there was definitely something there.
 My contributions include that I conjectured power-laws as a low-dimensional way to model the number of executions of a line of code in a program.
-Simon and I had a lot of fun wrestling with Perl and stat.
+The paper was a study of an implementation mostly done by Simon and a little by me called Trend Profiler (trend-prof), mentioned above in the Software section.
+Simon and I gave a talk on Trend Prof at CodeCon 2009.

 Measuring Empirical Computational Complexity.